Are you thinking of traveling to Palomino, Colombia?

-From my experience, I saw Palomino as a very rustic location where locals and tourists, as well as ex-pats, live intertwined in a close-knit community.
+I saw Palomino as a very rustic location where locals and tourists, as well as ex-pats, live intertwined in a close-knit community.

 Once you get away from that big dusty main road and head towards the beach.
 You’ll feel more comfortable with the overall location.

 Things to do in Palomino, Colombia

 So long as you are smart and keep close guard of your items, there are no reasons why you cannot have a simply spectacular time here.